eric-downes/20sq-blog/_pages/about.md

 This is the blog of [20\[\]](https://20squares.xyz), a for-profit company focused on employing compositional techniques to game theoretic modelling and mechanism design, with particular attention to crypto.

-As research moves fast in crypto, this blog will serve as a repository for research that we are happy to share, but that is not yet sedimented or mature enough to be turned into a full-flagged academic paper.
+As research moves fast in crypto, this blog will serve as a repository for ideas that we are happy to share, but that are not yet sedimented or mature enough to be turned into full-flagged academic papers.

 ## Collaborations